-The selected financial data for the Group as of and for the years ended December 31, 2013, 2012 and 2011 (except for the restated income statement for the year ended December 31, 2013) have been derived from, and should be read in conjunction with, the audited consolidated financial statements of the Group as of and for the years ended December 31, 2013 and December 31, 2012, including comparative columns for the year ended December 31, 2011, and the unaudited consolidated financial statements of the Group as of and for the six months ended June 30, 2014, incorporated by reference herein.
-The selected financial data for the Group as of and for the six months ended June 30, 2014 and 2013 have been derived from, and should be read in conjunction with, the unaudited consolidated financial statements of the Group as of and for the six months ended June 30, 2014, including comparative columns for the six months ended June 30, 2013, incorporated by reference herein.
+The following tables present selected financial data concerning the Group as of and for the years ended December 31, 2015, 2014, 2013, 2012 and 2011.
+This financial data (except for the restated income statement for the year ended December 31, 2013) have been derived from, and should be read in conjunction with, the audited consolidated financial statements of the Group as of and for the years ended December 31, 2015, December 31, 2014, December 31, 2013 and December 31, 2012, including (in the last case) comparative columns for the year ended December 31, 2011.
+Such financial statements, which are either incorporated by reference to this prospectus supplement or available at https://invest.bnpparibas.com, were prepared in accordance with IFRS as adopted by the European Union.